-- 1. Overview
+1. Overview

 - 1.1 Purpose and Scope of this Policy

 - 1.2 Title IX Coordinator

-- 1.21.3 Education and Prevention
+- 1.3 Education and Prevention

-- 1.31.4 Academic Freedom
+- 1.4 Academic Freedom

-- 1.41.5 Standing Committee
+- 1.5 Standing Committee

-- 1.51.6 Coordination with Related Policies
+- 1.6 Coordination with Related Policies

-- 1.61.7 Standard of Review
+- 1.7 Standard of Review

-- 1.71.8 Definitions Glossary
+- 1.8 Glossary

 - 2. Prohibited Conduct

-- 2.11.1 Harassment

-- 2.22.1 Discrimination
+- 2.1 Discrimination

-- 2.3 Supervisory Conflict of Interest

 - 2.2 Harassment

-- 2.42.3 Sexual Misconduct Harassment
+- 2.3 Sexual Harassment

 - 2.4 Force, Coercion, Consent, and Incapacitation

 - 2.5 Other Prohibited Conduct Based on Sex

-- 2.52.6 Retaliation
+- 2.6 Retaliation

-- Alternatives to Filing a Report or Complaint and the Complainant's Control Over the Resolution Process
+- 3. Alternatives to Filing a Report or Complaint and the Complainant's Control Over the Resolution Process

 - 3.1 Confidential Resources

 - 3.2 Action Without a Report or Complaint

 - 3.3 Complainant's Control Over the Resolution Process

-- 4. Intervention and Making a Report
+4. Intervention and Making a Report

 - 4.1 Intervention

 - 4.2 When to Report

 - 4.3 Where to Report

 - 4.4 Supportive Measures

 - 4.5 Emergency Removal/Administrative Leave

 - 4.6 Notice

-- 5. Addressing a Complaint through Informal of Sexual Harassment
+- 5. Addressing a Complaint of Sexual Harassment

 - 5.1 Overview

 - 5.2 Promptness

 - 5.3 Initial Assessment

 - 5.4 Dismissal (Mandatory and Discretionary)

 - 5.5 Right to an Advisor

-- 5.5.6 Resolution Processes
+- 5.6 Resolution Processes

-- 6. Addressing a Complaint through of Any Form of Discrimination, Harassment (Excluding Sexual Harassment) and Other Prohibited Conduct
+- 6. Addressing a Complaint of Any Form of Discrimination, Harassment (Excluding Sexual Harassment) and Other Prohibited Conduct

 - 6.1 Initial Assessment

 - 6.2 Informal Resolution

-- 6.6.3 Formal Resolution
+- 6.3 Formal Resolution

-- 7.0 Formal Complaints Against Students
+- 7. Withdrawal or Resignation While Charges are Pending

+- 8. Long-Term Remedies/Other Actions

-- 13.8.
-Long-Term Remedies for Complainants/Other Actions
+- 9. Failure to Comply with Sanctions and/or Interim and Long-Term Remedies and/or Responsive Actions

-- 13.1 Disciplinary Action

-- 14. Right of Appeal
+- 10. Disabilities Accommodations in the Resolution Process

 - 11. False Allegations and Evidence

 - 12. Amnesty for Students

-- 16.13.
-Confidentiality
+- 13. Confidentiality

-- 17.14.
-Recordkeeping
+- 14. Recordkeeping

-- 18.15.
-Filing Internally versus Externally
+- 15. Filing Internally Versus Externally

-- 19. Resources

 - 16. Revision of this Policy and Procedures